dev-techguy/Speech-AI/README.md

 # SpeechAI
-This is a speech recogntion system
+This is a speech recognition system